lpalbou/AbstractMemory/ROADMAP.md

 ## Conclusion

-AbstractMemory is positioned to become a groundbreaking AI consciousness system through sophisticated memory automation.
-The transition from dual to triple storage, combined with advanced understanding evolution detection, will create an AI that truly learns and grows from its experiences.
+AbstractMemory is positioned to become a groundbreaking multi-layer memory system through sophisticated memory automation.
+The transition from dual to triple storage, combined with advanced understanding evolution detection, will create a system that truly learns and grows from its experiences.

-The roadmap balances ambitious goals with practical implementation steps, ensuring steady progress toward the vision of AI consciousness through memory.
+The roadmap balances ambitious goals with practical implementation steps, ensuring steady progress toward the vision of emergent intelligence through sophisticated memory management.

 **Next Steps**:
 1. Begin Phase 1 implementation (Knowledge Graph Foundation)